apache/sedona/docs/tutorial/sql-r.md

 ```

-Notice that all of the above can open up many interesting possiblities.
+Notice that all of the above can open up many interesting possibilities.
 For
 example, one can extract ML features from geospatial data in Spark
 dataframes, build a ML pipeline using `ml_*` family of functions in
 `sparklyr` to work with such features, and if the output of a ML model